Review of the Book The End of Reality by Jonathan Taplin

 repeal of the Communications Decency Act of 1996, Section 230(c)(1), to hold social media responsible for malicious, harmful and false posts,

-In essence, “The End of Reality” serves as both a scathing critique and a reform agenda.
-It challenges the worldview propagated by these billionaires and advocates for regenerative economics that prioritize sustainability and full employment.
+In Essence, “The End of Reality” serves as both a scathing critique and a reform agenda.
+It challenges the deceptive and self-interested worldview propagated by these and many other bbillionaires, elitists, neoliberals and advocates for regenerative economics that prioritize sustainability and full employment.

 The Age of Revolutions. by Fareed Zakaria